There isn’t a more fun topic to discuss, bathe in, or write about.

 Unhealthy self-love is a form of excess in the direction of hubris.
 This leads to a false sense of self-importance and, not uncommonly, self-righteousness.
 Then, we’re in trouble.
 Crusades emerge from such distorted thinking.
 It’s not really love at all but a form of emptiness disguised as self-importance.

-Unfortunately, many politicians and the captains of industry tend to suffer from this pathology (again, Greek: “suffering and the logic of disease”).
+Unfortunately, many politicians and the captains of industry tend to suffer from this pathology.

 Telling the story of love

 I would be remiss if I didn’t spell out the larger view that comes to us from our ancestors, from Greek to the Chinese, as I just did above.
-Jumping solely into the “juice of love” that we experience as intimate, romantic love, delicious as it is, would be absent the larger role love plays in our lives and in our Universe.
+Jumping solely into the “juice of love” that we experience as intimate, romantic love, delicious as it is, would be omitting the varying kinds and frequencies love has in our lives and in our Universe.

 This article is but the first glimmer of love to be told.
 They blend inside us all to varying degrees to make us into the amazing human beings that we are.